-Courses in Biblical Greek Spiritual Formation and Service
+Spiritual Formation and Service

 In addition to these courses, every student completes a ministry practicum designed to put theory into practice.
-Students interested in licensing and ordination by the Grace Gospel Fellowship complete an intensive six-month internship in lieu of this practicum.
+Students interested in licensing and ordination by the Grace Gospel Fellowship completes an intensive six-month internship in lieu of this practicum.